zyphit/RV-Upgrade/README.md

   If either (or both) gas sensors reads above a threshold value: a unique LED will light,
     the buzzer will sound, and the ceiling fan will activate.

-160809 - Still writing first draft of code, and waiting for a few hardware pieces to arrive in the mail.
+160809 - First draft of code completed.
+Next upload will be fritzig diagram of project.